 The Prophet (ﷺ) goes inside the Ka’bah in the conquest of Makkah

 - When the Prophet (ﷺ) arrived in Makkah on the day of victory, he made tawaf around the Ka’bah seven times and touched the Hajar al-Aswad with his staff.
-He then asked Uthman bin Talha to open the door of the Ka’bah.
-The Prophet (ﷺ) entered the Ka’bah accompanied by Usama bin Zaid, Bilal and Uthman bin Talha (رضي الله عنهم).
-He closed the door, performed prayer and stayed for some time.
+He then had the door of the Ka’bah opened and went inside.
+Accompanying him were Usama bin Zaid and Bilal (رضي الله عنهم).
+He (ﷺ) closed the door, performed prayer and stayed for some time.